Himalaya (film): Production

+The film was mostly produced by Galatée Films with input from UK based documentary producer Antelope and Swiss based Les Productions JMH.

 Reception

-It has a metacritic score of 73, with mostly positive reviews.
+It has a Metacritic score of 73, with mostly positive reviews.

 SBS gave the film 3.5/5, saying that "The story of Himalaya is a timeless one.
 French director Eric Valli tells it like a legend, and it's one he knows well", and that it is "It's a simple but quite affecting saga".

+In 1999, the film won the Grand Prix for Best Film at Film Fest Gent.

+The film grossed $10 million from 1.6 admissions in its first month of release in France.